SpiriitLabs/form-filter-bundle/docs/guide/basics.md

     {
         $form = $formFactory->create(ItemFilterType::class);

-        // manually bind values from the request
+        // bind values from the request ($form->handleRequest($request) does the same, and is required
+        // by the persistence feature: never use both)
         $form->submit($request->query->get($form->getName()));

         // initialize a query builder